vishnudas-raveendran/WCMS-Template1/README.md

 ### Running the site
 - If you have used XAMPP control panel start the service of your server, SQL DB.
 - Navigate to localhost/<folder name of extracted files> (or 127.0.0.1/<folder name of extracted files>) on your browser.
 You should land on the homepage of the site.
 - To access the admin site, navigate to 127.0.0.1/<folder name of extracted files>/admin.
+You need to use the username: admin, password: P@ssw0rd for default login

 ## Docker setup (optional)
 Run the executable script file `run-docker.sh` in the repo home with any of the arguments :` start | stop | restart`.
 For example, the following starts the docker containers and runs the applications.